ABOUT OFLAND

 The Ofland parcel will lead to loss of native habitat in an ecologically sensitive wildlife corridor.

-Ofland predicts an increase of 894 vehicle trips per day in our INDIAN COVE neighborhood.
+Ofland predicts an increase of 894 vehicle trips PER DAY in our INDIAN COVE neighborhood.

 With outdoor movies, music and special events, the resort will disrupt our natural quiet and night skies.